 Adult teeth start developing inside babies’ jawbones after birth.
 After a baby tooth falls out, an adult permanent tooth takes its place.

 Children usually start losing their baby teeth from around six years of age.
 From 6-12 years, children have a mixture of adult and baby teeth.
 The baby teeth at the back are replaced around 10-12 years of age.
 By this age, most children have all their adult teeth except for the third molars (wisdom teeth).

 If your child’s baby teeth came late, the adult teeth will probably be late too.
 If you’re concerned about your child’s teeth development, see your dentist.

-When adult teeth are coming through:
+When adult teeth are coming through

-- Your child might find chewing is more difficult when teeth are loose or missing, but your child still needs to eat healthy foods.
+Your child might find chewing is more difficult when teeth are loose or missing, but your child still needs to eat healthy foods.

 It’s important to keep up your child’s teeth-brushing routine, taking extra care around the loose teeth or sensitive areas.
 But let loose teeth fall out on their own.
 If you try to pull out a tooth before it’s ready to fall out, it can snap.
 This can cause pain and infection.

-- Sometimes an adult tooth will come through before the baby tooth has fallen out.
+Sometimes an adult tooth will come through before the baby tooth has fallen out.
 If the baby tooth hasn’t fallen out within 2-3 months, see your dentist.

 Losing your teeth can be an exciting but anxious time.
 You can help your child feel better about it by celebrating each time a tooth falls out.

-Cleaning your child’s teeth
+Dental care: keeping your child’s teeth clean

 By the time your child reaches school, she might be starting to clean her own teeth.
-If so, it’s a good idea for you to either start or finish the cleaning process.
-Your child will still need your supervision and help until she’s at least eight years old.
+If so, it’s still a good idea for you to either start or finish the cleaning process.
+Your child will need your supervision and help until she’s at least eight years old.

 - Cup your child’s chin in your hands with his head resting against your body.